Boris Johnson to expel MPs who block 'no-deal Brexit' | DW | 02.09.2019

 The government of his predecessor, Theresa May, spent two years negotiating the Withdrawal Agreement with Brussels to help smooth the exit process, but the British Parliament has failed to ratify it on three occasions.

-Boris Johnson's spokesman said on Monday that it would be entirely unreasonable for lawmakers to try to bind the PM's hands as he seeks a new Brexit deal with the European Union, his spokesman said on Monday.
+Boris Johnson's spokesman said on Monday that it would be "entirely unreasonable" for lawmakers to try to "bind the hands of the prime minister" as he seeks a new Brexit deal with the European Union.

-Johnson has suspended Parliament ahead of the October 31 Brexit date to avoid lawmakers blocking a no-deal scenario.

 Read more: Brexit: Boris Johnson's opponents unite in wake of Parliament shutdown